eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 Status: approved

-When the control task started during the creation of the workload object receives an update command, the workload task shall:
+When the WorkloadControlLoop started during the creation of the workload object receives an update command, the WorkloadControlLoop shall:
 * delete the old workload via the corresponding runtime connector
 * stop the state checker for the workload
 * create a new workload via the corresponding runtime connector (which creates and starts a state checker)
-* store the new Id and reference to the state checker inside the workload control task
+* store the new Id and reference to the state checker inside the WorkloadControlLoop

 Comment:
 For details on the runtime connector specific actions, e.g., delete, see the specific runtime connector workflows.

 Rationale:
-The workload task allows to asynchronously carry out time consuming actions and still maintain the order of the actions as they are queued on a command channel.
+The WorkloadControlLoop allows to asynchronously carry out time consuming actions and still maintain the order of the actions as they are queued on a command channel.

 Tags:
-- WorkloadObject
+- WorkloadControlLoop

 Needs:
 - impl